 Most breeders share negative information, such as health issues, only when they trust the other party and when this information leads to better quality of their breed.
 To maintain that trust, it is important that associations store that information with care.

 With ZooEasy, the association’s board decides who has access to which information.
-All members need a unique user name and password to keep the database secure.
+All members need a unique username and password to keep the database secure.
 The manager has access to all information in order to manage the database efficiently.
-Members of committees can see and edit dog information, such as breeding, health and show results.
+Members of committees can see and edit dog information, such as breeding, mean kinship, health and show results.
 They can also share private notes about dogs, such as a suspicion of a health issue in a certain bloodline that needs a closer look.
 Breeders can see only the information they need in order to make responsible breeding choices and create trial pedigrees; they are not allowed to edit information of other dogs.

 Creating an up-to-date database takes time, but is easy with state-of-the-art software.
 We often get questions from associations who have problems with their current database.
 Most of the time the problem is due to outdated technology, because a technically capable breeder volunteered to build the database.
-While this is a very nice gesture and can be a nice solution, but what happens when that volunteer no longer manages the database, and it becomes technically out of date?
+While this is a very nice gesture and can be a nice solution.
+But what happens when that volunteer no longer manages the database, and it becomes technically out of date?

 Example of registration certificates of the EAKC, Kenya